FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/setup-guide/_index.md

 - [ ] **Web Browser**: Chrome, Firefox, or Edge (latest version)
 - [ ] **Lab Environment Access**: Resource group and permissions provided by instructor

+{{% notice tip %}}
+Login URL's for all the portals used in this Workshop are perma-linked in the left navbar for easy reference!
+{{% /notice %}}

 ## Step 1: Azure Portal & Cloudshell Access

 Use these steps to access your Azure Portal environment.